9 Best Mushroom Coffee Brands

 - Nice variety of options (caffeinated & decaf)

-Based in Los Angeles, La Republica Superfoods prioritizes using the cream of the crop when it comes to ingredients.
+Based in Los Angeles, La Republica Superfoods prioritizes using the “cream of the crop” ingredients.
 Its products are completely organic, fair trade, and vegan, and are packaged in BPA-free jars or compostable bags.

-La Republica uses sustainably-sourced Arabica coffee locally grown in California.
-That’s then blended with a mix of seven different foraged, organic whole fruiting bodies of mushrooms that help lower the caffeine content and deliver a steady stream of energy.
+La Republica uses sustainably-sourced arabica coffee from beans that are locally grown in California.
+The coffee is then blended with a mix of seven different foraged, organic whole fruiting bodies of mushrooms that help lower the caffeine content and deliver a steady stream of energy.

 Love options?
-La Republica has a variety including regular, decaf, and instant, all made with chaga, maitake, cordyceps, shiitake, lion’s mane, reishi, and turkey tail mushrooms.
+La Republica has a variety of coffees, including regular, decaf, and instant, all made with chaga, maitake, cordyceps, shiitake, lion’s mane, reishi, and turkey tail mushrooms.

 Is there anything mushrooms can’t do?
 Grab a 2.12 oz jar (30 servings) for $22 (normally $24).